-Upon receipt of a missing student report, campus security personnel will promptly attempt to locate the student on campus or at other sites controlled by the University.
+Upon receipt of missing student report, the University will attempt to locate the student on campus or at other sites controlled by the University.
 Initial efforts to contact students will involve telephone or other electronic communications.
-If unable to contact the students by electronic means, University personnel will attempt to contact the students at their lodgings on the campus or in the municipal limits of the city.

-If students who reside in University-controlled residences do not respond to electronic contacts or to knocking on their doors, University personnel may enter the students' rooms in order to assess the condition of the room and to look for visible personal property (wallet, keys, cell phone or clothing) that might provide clues as to whether the student has taken an extended trip or other planned absence from the residence hall.
-If the initial investigation is being undertaken by campus security officers, they will either request that Residence Life personnel enter student rooms or they will obtain search warrants.
+If unable to contact the students by electronic means, University personnel will attempt to contact the students at their residence on the campus or in the municipal limits of the city of Spearfish.
+If students who reside in University controlled residences do not respond to electronic contacts or to knocking on their doors, Public Safety with Residence Life staff may enter the students' rooms in order to assess the condition of the room and to look for visible personal property (wallet, keys cell phone or clothing) that might provide clues as to whether the student has taken an extended trip or other planned absence from the residence hall.
+If the initial investigation is being undertaken by the Spearfish Police Department, they will either request that Public Safety or Residence Life staff enter student rooms, or they will obtain search warrants.

 University personnel may pursue such additional or other investigative activities as are reasonable under the circumstances.
-If the university determines that the student has been missing for a period of twenty-four hours, or if it cannot locate the student and it determines that the student appears to be missing as per § 1(B), the university will immediately notify local law enforcement agencies that the student is missing.
-When the University notifies local law enforcement agencies, it will also notify such persons as the student may have designated pursuant to § 4(A), below, that the student is missing.
-In the case of unemancipated students under the age of 18, the University will notify the students' custodial parents or legal guardians.
-The University will determine whether circumstances suggest that others living, working, or participating in activities at the University may be in danger, and if it determines that such a danger may exist, it will warn the campus.
+If the University determines that the student has been missing for a period of twenty-four (24) hours, or if it cannot locate the student and it determines that the student appears to be missing, the University will immediately notify the Spearfish Police Department that the student is missing by calling 911 or by meeting directly with a Spearfish Police Officer.

+When the University notifies local law enforcement agencies, it will also notify such persons as the student may have designated as an individual to be notified pursuant to this policy in the event that the student becomes missing (Emergency Contact person).

+In the case of unemancipated students under the age of eighteen (18), the University will notify the students' custodial parents, legal guardians or their designated Emergency Contact person.

+The University will determine whether circumstances suggest that others living, working or participating in activities at the University may be in danger, and it determines that such a danger may exist, it will warn the campus.